Diocese of London, Ontario

-The Roman Catholic Diocese of London (Diœcesis Londonensis) is a Latin rite suffragan of the Metropolitan Archdiocese of Toronto in Ontario, southeastern Canada.
+The Diocese of London (Diœcesis Londonensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Canada.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Toronto.

-The present episcopal see of the Diocese, St. Peter's Cathedral, was built in a French Gothic Revival style from 1880 to 1885.
+The present episcopal see of the diocese, St. Peter's Cathedral in London, Ontario, was built in a French Gothic Revival style from 1880 to 1885.
 It was raised to the status of a minor basilica by Pope John XXIII in December, 1961.

-Statistics and Extent
+Statistics and extent

 The Diocese covers the counties of Middlesex, Elgin, Norfolk, Oxford, Perth, Huron, Lambton, Kent and Essex.